rune/rune/docs/docs/publishing/cli.md

 rune upload my-game
 ```

 This command will log you in using your email (if it's the first time) and then guide you through the game upload process.
+If you want to upload a new version of your game, just run the command again.

 ### `rune list`